Global Carnage>>Carnage>>DISMEMBER - SWEDEN

 The album was designed to be, "short, brutal and fast" and the fans loved it.
 June 1991 saw the band on the road with Morbid Angel.
 The tour was cut short though because according to Morbid Angel "Markus (NB owner) is an idiot," and the band drove back to Sweden and played a couple of Scandinavian dates.
 The band returned to continental Europe in December to play the Rock Hard Christmas festivals with bands like Cannibal Corpse, Death and Napalm Death.

 March 1992 saw the release of the Pieces EP whose cover makes for strong reactions and the band toured with Napalm Death and Obituary under the Campaign For Musical Destruction banner.
 Late July of 1992 saw the band entangled in a Norfolk, England court case where the government of Her Majesty the Queen accused the band of guilt under an ancient Indecency law.
 The crown had gotten hold of the band's Skin Her Alive song lyrics and was attempting to censor the band - the band's CDs are seized upon import into the UK.
 Despite the crown's assertion that Dismember is "liable to inspire a sense of violence in the listener" (so is the hair cut of Kajagoogoo, what is your point?) the magistrates vote in favour of the band's distributor Plastic Head and the band is released - presumably to unleash more violence.
-Despite the success, the band's relationship with its label is damaged over who will foot the bill for the costs related to defending the case.
-Nonetheless the band's next album Indecent And Obscene sees the band in defiant mood and in fine form.
-The album is supported by a first Canada and USA tour alongside Vader, Suffocation and Deicide.
+Despite the success, the band's relationship with its label was damaged over who will foot the bill for the costs related to defending the case.
+Nonetheless, the band's next album Indecent And Obscene saw the band in defiant mood and in fine form.
+The album was supported by a first Canada and USA tour alongside Vader, Suffocation and Deicide.
+In the meantime, the band and label-mates Benediction got into fisticuffs after a proposed joint tour had earlier fallen apart.
+Benediction was accusing Dismember of unilaterally pulling out after making excessive demands and costing the English band money.
 Massive Killing Capacity, which is preceded by the Casket Garden EP, saw the introduction of more melody and is generally regarded as the band's weakest link.
 1997 heralded the release of the Misanthropic EP (featuring an Autopsy cover version) and the new full-length album defiantly called Death Metal.
 The band lost its bassist at this point to Satyricon who had played a show with Dismember earlier.
 The bassist's stay in Norway was short though.

 Hate Campaign was produced by Estby who had been producing bands (and doing live sound for bands like Hellacopters) since circa 1995 (most recently not at Sunlight any longer because of differences of opinion with house producer Skogsberg) and featured bass-for-hire D'Angelo who had never rehearsed with the band prior to the recording session.